Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 ..  :ref:`Getting Help <chapter09-reference>`
     Describes how to be a part of the Selenium community for getting help and exchanging advice.
-Specifically this section describes the user forums as an avenue for obtaining assistance.
+Specifically this section describes the user group as an avenue for obtaining assistance.

 The Documentation Team